pkosiec/mongo-seeding/docs/import-data-definition.md

 The Mongo Seeding CLI and Mongo Seeding Docker Image have TypeScript runtime built-in.
 It means that you can take advantage of static type checking in TypeScript data definition files (`.ts` extension).
 You can also use Mongo Seeding library in your projects along with TypeScript runtime and enable importing TS files as well.

 Remember to define models in other directory that the one with import data!
 We don't want to try importing them, right?

+## Examples

+To see complete, ready to import sample data, navigate to [Examples](../examples) directory.